yv1es/computer-vision-and-ai-for-autonomous-cars-notes/7 - Instance Segmentation and Panoptic Segmentation.md

 2. do cross-attention before self attention in decoder block
 3. pass higher resolution image features to transformer decoder
 4. $\mathcal{L}_{mask}$ in the matching loss is computed for every ground truth, prediction pair ($O(n^2)$.
 Use a approximation:
-	1. Uniform sampling of points for the matching cost
+	1. uniform sampling of points for the matching cost
 	2. importance sampling for the final mask loss

 But still needs to be re-trained for different tasks.